commonlims/commonlims/docs/development.md

 - `psql template1 postgres -c 'CREATE USER "[your-unix-username]" SUPERUSER;'`

 From the root of the 'commonlims' project, run:
-- `source devboot.sh`
+- `source devboot`
+- alt: `source devboot-conda`  # If you want to use conda instead of pyenv

+Then run:
 - `make develop`

-Ensure that your 'commonlimsN" conda environment is activated.
-Then, from the root of the 'commonlims-snpseq' project, run: `pip install -e .`

 From the root of the 'commonlims' project, run: `lims devserver --browser-reload`